 Year 10 is a pivotal point of the student’s education and at this point of in the school career we need to work collectively to ensure high expectations are maintained.
 Thus, excellent attendance is essential for students to access all the planned teaching and learning taking place.
 Year 10 students are expected to be in school every day as every lesson is an integral part of their GCSE courses.
 Missing one-day results in a missed opportunity and at least five hours of learning time lost.

 Parental and carer input is extremely valued and it is with that regular communication we hope to see students thrive and succeed especially with the introduction of new courses, which will be both challenging and daunting for many.
 A cohesive and positive relationship between school and home is integral and something at Warren we pride ourselves on doing well.

-At Warren, we expect students to work hard in lessons, but to also to widen their life experiences by positively contributing towards all aspects of the school and their community.
+At The Warren School, we expect students to work hard in lessons, but to also widen their life experiences by positively contributing towards all aspects of the school and their community.
 A diversity of cultures and British themes will be embraced throughout the year with the use of enrichment trips, our PSCHE programme and assembly themes.
-This too incorporates our desire to prepare students for life beyond Warren and their futures in higher education which can only be achieved if we continue to build on developing the admirable qualities so many of our students have.
+This too incorporates our desire to prepare students for life beyond The Warren School and their futures in higher education which can only be achieved if we continue to build on developing the admirable qualities so many of our students have.

 Achievement Team Leader